COMFORT ZONE

 Conclusion

-Identifying cultural biases and gaps while moving out of our comfort zone, given the diverse world in which we live, is an important tool in managing relationships with colleagues, businessmen, and in general with friends and acquaintances.
-Even if we do not know new cultures or norms different from ours we can still be attentive, and respectful and generate empathy towards the other, at the end of the day if it is good for the other side it is also good for us.
+Identifying cultural biases and gaps while moving out of our comfort zone, given the diverse world in which we live, is an important tool in managing relationships with colleagues, businessmen, and, in general, with friends and acquaintances.
+Even if we do not know new cultures or norms different from ours, we can still be attentive and respectful and generate empathy towards the other; at the end of the day, if it is good for the other side, it is also suitable for us.

 Healthy communication leads to success!